Grating haptic perception through touchscreen: Sighted vs. Visually Impaired: Results

-On average, the visually impaired (VI) participants demonstrated remarkable proficiency, correctly identifying the vibratory zones with an average accuracy of 99.15\%.
-In fact, only one participant had a false positive when making a judgement on a picture, shown in the left side of Fig.~\ref{CMC}.
-The test achieved a perfect True Positive Rate (TPR) of 1.00, indicating that all actual positive cases were correctly identified as positive.
-Additionally, the True Negative Rate (TNR) for negative predictions is remarkably high at 0.99, reflecting VI participants' ability to accurately classify nearly all true negative cases.
-Furthermore, the False Negative Rate (FNR) is minimal at 0.01, and there are no False Positives (FPR = 0), underscoring VI participants' overall reliability and precision in evaluating experiment 1.
-This high level of accuracy among the VI participants underscored their heightened tactile awareness and sensitivity, possibly a result of their reliance on non-visual senses for daily navigation and interaction with their environment.
+On average, the VI participants demonstrated remarkable proficiency, correctly identifying the vibratory zones with an average accuracy of 99.15\%.
+In fact, only one participant had a false positive when making a judgment on a picture, as shown on the left side of Fig.~\ref{CMC}.
+The test achieved a perfect true positive rate (TPR) of 1.00, indicating that all actual positive cases were correctly identified as positive.
+In addition, the true negative rate (TNR) for negative predictions is remarkably high (0.99), reflecting the VI participants’ ability to accurately classify nearly all true negative cases.
+Further, the false positive rate is minimal (0.01), and there are no false negatives (FNR = 0), underscoring the VI participants’ overall reliability and precision in evaluating Experiment 1.
+This high level of accuracy among the VI participants underscores their heightened tactile awareness and sensitivity, possibly a result of their reliance on nonvisual senses for daily navigation and interaction with their environment.

-In contrast, the sighted (S) participants, while still demonstrating a commendable level of accuracy, scored slightly lower, with an average accuracy rate of 84.5\%.
+The S participants, although still demonstrating a commendable level of accuracy, scored slightly lower, with an average accuracy rate of 84.5\%.
 The test achieved a perfect TPR of 1.00, successfully classifying all actual positive cases as positive.
-However, as shown in Fig.~\ref{CMC}, the TNR is significantly lower at 0.69, indicating that 31\% of actual negative cases were misclassified as positive, which means S group participants incorrectly perceived certain areas as `blank' (i.e., non-vibrating) and made inaccurate judgments.
-Given the natural intervals between the motor's vibration cycles (i.e., pauses between `stop' and `start'), this does not directly imply that the S group had lower tactile sensitivity compared to the VI group.
-This disparity in performance was particularly pronounced in recognizing non-grating images, where the entire test area was a vibration zone.
-VI participants exhibited significantly higher accuracy in the tests (two-proportion Z-test, $z = 4.24,$ $p$ = $1.1 \times 10^{-5}$).
+However, as shown in Fig.~\ref{CMC}, the TNR is significantly lower (0.69), indicating that 31\% of actual negative cases were misclassified as positive, implying that the S participants adopted a liberal decision criterion and struggled to distinguish between the continuous vibration of a solid black region and the rapid, closely spaced vibratory pulses of high-frequency gratings, resulting in a higher false alarm rate.
+Although this is not directly related to the vibrotactile discrimination performance of the S participants, it does indicate that the VI participants possess an advantage over those in the S participants in these tasks, as the VI group exhibits significantly higher accuracy in the tests (two-proportion Z-test, $z = 4.24,$ $p$ = $1.1 \times 10^{-5}$).